 This is why a number of banks, investment firms and other financial market participants are turning increasingly towards programmable networks.
 Consisting of services such as Network Function Virtualisation (NFV), Software-Defined Wide Area Networking (SD-WAN), Data Centre Interconnect and Cloud integration, these programmable networks offer a wide range of benefits over legacy infrastructure.

 By allowing banks and other financial service firms to re-define the structure and connection points of their wide-area networks on demand to meet changing customer and business needs, programmable networks enable firms to be more agile so they can rapidly develop new products and services.
-This is backed by research Telstra commissioned from The Economist Intelligence Unit (EIU) on Asian digital transformation, which polled more than 100 senior financial industry executives across 11 countries in Asia last year.
-The study found that digitisation is helping financial service providers in Asia to expand their reach into new markets, generate more innovative ideas for new products, and to develop new customer segments.

 The fact that data centres in key locations can be interconnected is another example of how such networks can facilitate rapid entry into new geographies and new markets.